 In today’s busy world we are constantly told of the importance of communicating and with modern technology we can do so almost instantly.
 Life in the 1970s was very different, but early residents of Parklands were indeed forward looking people who realised the importance of circulating information if a soundly based community was to develop.
-To this end they developed a newsletter that the editor typed up, copied using a Gestetner machine and personally delivered to each household each month.
+To this end they developed a newsletter that the editor typed up, copied using a Gestetner machine and personally delivered to every household each month.

 As the population of Woodlands grew, the Residents’ Association extended its interests to encompass the whole community and provision was made to ensure Woodlands residents were represented on the committee.

-The ongoing development of Stage 2 was drawn up and planned by a consulting engineer.
+The ongoing development of Stage 2 was planned and drawn up by a consulting engineer.
 In due course a contract was placed for the extensive earthworks required for the first stage of Woodlands.
 The Board’s intention at that stage was to develop this large area over a period of time, as and when it could be afforded, and then to develop the second part of the Woodlands area.
 This stage of Woodlands development proved extremely costly and required removal of wet peat, followed by backfilling from a sand dune running through what is now known as Bellbird Crescent.
 Eventually the whole of what is now Wren Street and Warbler Grove was excavated to a depth of 3.5 metres before being filled with sand from the dunes.

 The Chairman’s report of 1979 summed up progress made on ground works: “The landscaping of Woodlands is progressing very satisfactorily.
 The general environment and the way in which the whole area is developing are the subject of much favourable comment.
 The terraced north and south banks are full of interest.
 The entrance development gives the public the good advertisement we are desirous of making.
 The project is taking shape along the lines of our original plans.”